What Happens to Life Insurance with No Beneficiary?

 How to Avoid Life Insurance with No Beneficiary

-Taking proactive steps to manage your beneficiary designations helps ensure your loved ones receive the death benefit directly, which avoids probate delays and creditor claims.
+Manage your beneficiary designations to ensure your loved ones receive the death benefit directly, which avoids probate delays and creditor claims.

-1. Name Multiple Primary Beneficiaries: Designating more than one primary beneficiary provides a built-in backup if one passes away before you.
-You'll need to specify how you want the death benefit divided, such as 50% to your spouse and 50% to your children.
+Designate more than one primary beneficiary to have a built-in backup if one passes away before you.
+Specify how you want the death benefit divided.
 Percentages must total 100%.

 If one beneficiary predeceases you, the remaining beneficiaries receive that person's share.

-2. Always Designate Contingent Beneficiaries: Contingent beneficiaries serve as a safety net.
+Contingent beneficiaries act as a safety net.
 They receive the death benefit only if all primary beneficiaries are unavailable.
 Consider naming multiple contingent beneficiaries as well.
 This adds backup coverage to prevent your policy from defaulting to your estate.

 • Per stirpes ("by branch"): If a beneficiary dies before you, their share passes to their descendants.
 For example, if your daughter is a beneficiary and she predeceases you, her children (your grandchildren) would receive her share.